Dr Jim King

 higher education in Japan

 I am particularly interested in situated psychological aspects of Foreign Language Teaching and Second Language Acquisition.
 My most recent and current research projects have focused primarily on the phenomenon of silence and nonverbal communication in language learning, looking at these issues from an affective (emotions) perspective.
 I am intrigued by the differing forms and functions of silence within educational contexts, how silence impacts upon learning and also by how silent episodes and the concomitant nonverbal behaviour which accompanies them may be misinterpreted during intercultural encounters.
 My research is international and collaborative in its outlook and I have recently founded the Nonverbal Communication and Affect Research Group (NARG) with researchers based in The Department of Psychology, Fukuyama University and the Foreign Language Centre of Tokai University in Tokyo.
-I am also the Principal Investigator (PI) on the project Silence in the English-medium Classrooms of Japanese Universities; a longitudinal intervention study which I am conducting with research partners from Kansai University in Osaka.
+I am also the Co-Principal Investigator (Co-PI) on a classroom intervention study focusing on silence, willingness to communicate (WTC) and anxiety which I am conducting with research partners from Kansai University in Osaka.